saulgavrilov/markdown-editor/README.md

 # Markdown Editor

-This is a simple markdown editor created using HTML, CSS, and Vanilla JS.
+A lightweight markdown editor with live preview, advanced text formatting options, and the ability to save and, upload existing files and edit markdown content.
+Perfect for creating and editing markdown content.

 ### Features

 - Live preview of markdown content
 - Advanced text formatting options (including bold, italic, code blocks, headers, and lists)
+- Ability to upload markdown file and edit it
-- Ability to save and download markdown content
+- Ability to download markdown content

 ### How to Use

 - Clone or download the repository to your local machine.
 - Open the index.html file in your web browser.
 - Start typing in the markdown editor on the left side.
-- Click the Preview button in the top navigation to see the live preview of the markdown content on the right side.
 - Click the Save button to save your markdown content as a .md file.

 Contributing